Updated Prestashop SEO guide to rank better in Google

 It’s a good idea to customize the 404 error page “Not Found” by entering a custom message and some links that will help users find the homepage, categories or even the most important products.

-When Prestashop generates URLs, it always associates some ID: category ID, manufacturer ID, supplier ID, product ID … This setting makes URLs ugly and longer.
+When Prestashop generates URLs, it always associates some ID: category ID, manufacturer ID, supplier ID, product ID and so on.
+This setting makes URLs ugly and longer.
 To modify this setting, you must edit the Prestashop core or purchase a specific addon that removes IDs from the URLs.

-In old versions of Prestashop there was a bug that inserted URLs with accented letters.
-To fix this problem, update Prestashop to the latest stable version.
+In old versions of Prestashop there was a bug that allowed you to create URLs with accented letters.
+To fix this problem, backup and update Prestashop to the latest stable version.

 Do not forget to verify your website is accessible only from one domain version: the www version or the not-www version.
-If the website is available on both URLs the .htaccess file is missing an important redirect rule and Google may index duplicated content.
+If the website is available on both URLs, the .htaccess file is missing an important redirect rule and Google may index duplicated content.
+Fix this ASAP.

 To get more search traffic and increase conversion rate, your pages mus load very fast.
 Google considers the speed of the site and the page loading time as ranking factors, offering a positive user experience can only help in all fronts.